codecrafters-io/build-your-own-shell/stage_descriptions/completions-05-wh6.md

-In this stage, you'll implement tab completion when multiple executables share a common prefix.
+In this stage, you'll implement tab completion for multiple executables that share a common prefix.

 ### Handling Multiple Matches